debatecore/tau/README.md

 ## Deployment and local development

 The suggested way to develop and deploy requires you to use docker and cargo.
+You may also venture on your own, adapting the following instructions to your needs:

 ### Local development
 Set the following environment variables, via `.env` or your shell: